On a Partition Identity of Lehmer: Proof of Theorem

 If $\ell$ is odd, then the coefficient of $q^n$ in \eqref{leftoversGF} is the number of pairs of partitions $(\lambda, (a))\vdash n$ satisfying $a \equiv \ell \pmod{2r}$, $\lambda\in \mathcal{Q}_o$, and $a\not\in\lambda$.

 If $\ell$ is even, $\ell \neq 2$, we substitute \eqref{eqn_jevenan} in \eqref{eqn_cbconj} to obtain

-The $q$-series is the generating series for the number of self-conjugate partitions of $n\geq 1$ with smallest part at least $2$.
-Thus, this is also the generating series of the number of partitions of $n\geq 1$ into distinct odd parts such that the first two parts differ by exactly $2$.
+The $q$-series is the generating series for the number of self-conjugate partitions of $n\geq 1$ which are either $(1)$ or whose smallest part is at least $2$.
+Thus, this is also the generating series of the number of partitions of $n\geq 1$ into distinct odd parts which are either $(1)$ or partitions whose first two parts differ by exactly $2$.
 Moreover, is the generating series for partitions of $n$ into a single even part no larger than $a-2$.